 in which you stand

-If the Christian is to be strong, he needs to stand in grace.
+If the Christian is to live spiritually solid lives during adversity, they need to “stand” in “true grace.”
 Grace is both a gift and a responsibility.
-Grace is the provision God gives for the Christian life.
+Grace is the provision God gives for living the Christian life.

-It is not enough to have the grace of God; we must stand in the grace of God (5:9).
-We need to dig our heels into grace.
+It is not enough to have the grace of God; we must stand in the grace of God (1 Pe 5:9).
+We need to make ourselves firm in God’s grace.
 If we operate under the illusion that we have something to offer God in ourselves, we lose our orientation to grace.
-The tendency to fall back upon our merit and worth is a persistent evil.
-The Devil continually tries to persuade us to take pride in ourselves and our accomplishments.
+The tendency to fall back upon our merit, worth, and personal strength is a stubborn failure of Christians.
+The devil continually tries to persuade us to take pride in ourselves and our accomplishments.

 “Now when the congregation had broken up, many of the Jews and devout proselytes followed Paul and Barnabas, who, speaking to them, persuaded them to continue in the grace of God” (Acts 13:43).